waltsims/k-wave-python/examples/README.md

 # Examples

 Many examples from k-wave-python are Python mirrors of the [large collection of great examples](http://www.k-wave.org/documentation/k-wave_examples.php) from the original k-wave project.

-## Example directory layout

-All examples are included as python files or ipython notebooks in a subdirectory of the example directory.
+All examples are included as python files or notebooks in a subdirectory of the example directory.
 Every example has a short readme.md file which briefly describes the purpose of the example.

 ## List of Examples